islamicity24/AmazonCity/Module 6 VPC Networking Environment Lab.md

 For this challenge, you will create an EC2 instance in the Public Subnet.
 You will create a security group that allows Internet Control Message Protocol (ICMP) traffic from the local network.
 Next, you will create and configure your custom network ACL to deny ICMP traffic between the Private Subnet and this test instance.
 ICMP is used by the ping utility.

-Go to the Amazon VPC console, and inspect the default network ACL of Lab VPC.
+35. Go to the Amazon VPC console, and inspect the default network ACL of Lab VPC.

-Note 1: The subnets that you created are automatically associated with the default network ACL.
+**Note 1**: The subnets that you created are automatically associated with the default network ACL.
-Note 2: The inbound and outbound rules of the default network ACL allow all traffic.
+**Note 2**: The inbound and outbound rules of the default network ACL allow all traffic.

-Create a custom network ACL called Lab Network ACL for the Lab VPC.
+36. Create a custom network ACL called Lab Network ACL for the Lab VPC.

 Note: The default inbound and outbound rules of the custom network ACL deny all traffic.